paucablop/chemotools/docs/source/explore/optimize.rst

     - ``n_jobs`` specifies the number of jobs to run in parallel.
 In this case, we are using all available cores by setting ``n_jobs=-1``.

 .. note::
-    🚀 Laveraging the multiple cores will speed up the process of hyperparameter optimization, especially when the dataset is large.
+    🚀 Leveraging the multiple cores will speed up the process of hyperparameter optimization, especially when the dataset is large.
 You can further speed the process by caching the intermediate results using the ``memory`` parameter in the pipeline, as shown in the video above!

 **RandomizedSearchCV**